vanboefer/lint_ii/README.md

 For a list of available properties, refer to the documentation in [`readability_analysis.py`](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/core/readability_analysis.py) and [`sentence_analysis.py`](https://github.com/vanboefer/lint_ii/blob/main/src/lint_ii/core/sentence_analysis.py).

-#### Visualization in Jupyter Notebook
+#### Visualization in Colab Notebook

-To visualize the readability analysis, similarly to the examples on the [LiNT-II documentation](https://vanboefer.github.io/lint_ii/) page, you can use the Jupyter notebook [...].
+To visualize your readability analysis, similarly to the examples on the [LiNT-II documentation](https://vanboefer.github.io/lint_ii/) page, you can use [this colab notebook](https://colab.research.google.com/drive/1nq8TXHjdCMqqnxWbmCG4wuDJkRSijJbs?usp=sharing).

 ## What is LiNT-II?